What Is the Purpose of a Postnuptial Agreement?

 The following are common issues that are addressed within a postnuptial agreement:

 - What will you do with debts?
 Many couples’ biggest fear is getting bogged down by their spouse’s debt that they were never apart of.
 The document will label both joint and individual debt.
 Postnups will “assign” debt payment responsibility in the case that any is incurred.

 - How is money divided in a blended family?
 Most second marriages will prompt the signing of a nuptial agreement to specify “who gets what”.
 It can be confusing and difficult to determine how things will be divvied up with blended families.
 These include financial support for children from previous marriages or special needs kids.

 - What about business relations?
 If spouses are involved in business together, it is crucial that they have legal documentation in the case of a divorce.
 The postnup will address what the roles of both spouses are in the business and how the business should be divided in a divorce.

 Contact a St. Charles Attorney

 Being prepared for a possible future is the best way to reduce stress and truly be in the present.
 Formulating a prenuptial or postnuptial agreement is one way to put your mind at ease.
-At Shaw Family Law, our attorneys are experienced in drafting both types of agreements to ensure all possible scenarios are addressed.
+At Shaw Sanders, P.C., our attorneys are experienced in drafting both types of agreements to ensure all possible scenarios are addressed.
 If you or your spouse are looking to protect yourselves against a possible difficult divorce in the future, contact our experienced Kane County postnuptial agreement attorneys at 630-584-5550 for a free consultation.